 - Save money by creating your typing/writing aid with a built-up comfort handle.
 Get foam insulation from Lowes or Home Depot and use heavy-duty grip tape to attach it to a pencil-type or write.
 Use the eraser end to type and pencil side to write.
 You can also use a stylus to type.

-- A great way to build up the handle of your hairbrush for easier grip is by cutting a koozie in half and attaching it to the handle.
+- Build up the handle of your hairbrush for easier grip is by cutting a koozie and attaching it

 - A magnetic/sticky reacher is great for picking up items.

-- Check out the Tyler Schrenk Foundation’s website for assistive technology grants, consultations, educational materials, and more. www.thetsf.org
+- Check out the Tyler Schrenk Foundation’s website for assistive technology grants, consultations, educational materials, and more. thetsf.org

 Baby Tips & Equipment

-- The Unbuckle Me tool is amazing if you have limited hand strength and need to unbuckle a car seat!
-Unbuckleme.com
+- The Unbuckle Me tool is amazing tool to unbuckle a car seat if you have limited hand strength. com

 - Bassinet on wheels that you can push on a low level